 Ok.
 That’s normal.
 I can dig it.
 In fact, I make a b-line for the clearance no matter what store I walk into.
-I try to play it casual, like I’m checking out the newest styles, but no one’s buying it.
+I try to play it casually like I’m checking out the newest styles, but no one’s buying it.

 I’m kind of glad that I never got into extreme couponing for the main reason that I know I would love it way too much.
 No doubt it would consume my entire life and probably ruin my marriage.
 But I would have 18 bottles of Tide and have only paid 25 cents.
 Maybe it’s worth it?

-What I do take full advantage of is sales, in store discounts, coupons (in a casual manner) and rebate apps read about some of my favorites.
+What I do take full advantage of is sales, in-store discounts, coupons (in a casual manner) and rebate apps read about some of my favorites.

 There are a few people out there who can manage their credit cards wisely, pay them off monthly and reap major benefits.
 For the rest of us who enjoy them solely for neglecting our financial responsibilities in order to purchase unnecessary items and rack up debt, it’s time to let them go and get your life back!

 Think about it…when you’re showering how much water is being wasted going down the drain?
 Now the extreme cheapskate I saw doing this also did his laundry while showering.
-You can probably side step that one.
+You can probably sidestep that one.
 But showering with a bucket allows you to capture some water that would otherwise head right down the drain.

 This could easily be used later for water to clean your floors with, (am I the only person who still does it that way?)
 You could also use it to flush your toilet!
 Sounds crazy, I know, but extreme cheapskates told me that if you pour water into your toilet, it has no choice but to flush.
 Then no water is wasted from the tank.
 You are simply flushing down water that would have already been lost and saving yourself some toilet water. –There’s no classy way to say that

 If you were born with a bladder as tiny as mine, this is something to consider.
 Sometimes I go potty 3-5 times throughout the night…and I’m not pregnant anymore.
-Originally, as a new mom, I feared flushing the toilet; kids have ears like hawks and I wasn’t about to chance waking them up.
+Originally, as a new mom, I feared to flush the toilet; kids have ears like hawks and I wasn’t about to chance to wake them up.
 I’ve now made a habit out of it.
 I know, you’re totally judging me.
 I’m not saying your toilets are now a yellow free-for-all.
 But, if you have a private bathroom or go frequently throughout the night, you save yourself 2 gallons of water each time you don’t flush.

 You could stop flushing all together and start urinating into a water bottle then dumping it into your back yard like one extreme cheapskate.

 If you are a frequent gym goer, then make sure you are getting your money’s worth and use the facilities.
-This can not only help your skin out by washing away the sweat, but can also save you by avoiding adding to your water bill.
+This can not only help your skin out by washing away the sweat but can also save you by avoiding adding to your water bill.

 If you have a teenage girl at home you probably know the eye twitching torture that can go along with the insanely long showers they take.
 Some families have set up a time limit on showers in order to cut back on wasted water and some just bathe together.
 Your choice of course!

-Keeping your thermostat a little bit higher during the summer months (around 75 degrees) and a little lower during the winter months (69 degrees) are the recommended temperatures to keep everyone in your family happy while still cutting back on the potential crippling cost heating and air conditioning.
+Keeping your thermostat a little bit higher during the summer months (around 75 degrees) and a little lower during the winter months (69 degrees) are the recommended temperatures to keep everyone in your family happy while still cutting back on the potentially crippling cost heating and air conditioning.

 I absolutely love our compost.
 Not only does it cut back on the amount of garbage we throw away each week, but it helps keep our soil clean and our environment a little bit healthier.
-You can read my full how to start a compost post here.

 If you are a big fruit and veggie lover, it might be worth it for you to invest your time and money into creating a garden in order to save big on produce!